Land banking: Australia

-In December 2008, at the depths of the Global Financial Crisis, the Foreign Investment Review Board (FIRB) relaxed laws regarding foreign investment in Australian real estate.
+In December 2008, during the Great Recession, the Foreign Investment Review Board (FIRB) relaxed laws regarding foreign investment in Australian real estate.
 Under previous legislation temporary residents were only allowed to purchase a property for Principal Place of Residence purposes valued at up to $300,000.
 Under new laws active since February 2009, this monetary limit has been removed.

 In March 2010, the Reserve Bank of Australia governor announced that it is monitoring the effect of the rule change on the housing market.

 On April 24, 2010, Assistant Treasurer Senator Nick Sherry announced the tightening of foreign investment laws as a result of a public backlash to the changes made a year earlier.
 Whilst they are still entitled to purchase a property of any value, temporary Residents must now sell their residence upon leaving the country, and must report all purchases to the Foreign Investment Review Board, effectively eliminating this land banking loophole.
 However, foreign companies are allowed to purchase property to house local staff.

 It is possible for foreign individuals to create a registered company for the sole purpose of purchasing property in Australia and actively bypass the loophole fix.

 As of April 20, 2010, the COAG has agreed the Housing Supply and Affordability Reform Working Party will extend the land audit work to examine ‘underused examine private holdings of large parcels of land by mid-2010.

 Agricultural land banking

-While most land banking is based on the prospect of urban areas expanding at the expense of rural areas, in various parts of the world agricultural land is expanding at the expense of virgin land.
-The purchase of virgin land that has been identified as suitable for agriculture because of its climate, topography and soil properties, where the buyer has no intention to work the land himself or lease it out, would be agricultural land banking.
+While most land banking is based on the prospect of urban areas expanding at the expense of rural areas, agricultural land is expanding at the expense of virgin land in various parts of the world.
+Agricultural land banking involves purchasing virgin land that has been identified as suitable for agriculture because of its climate, topography, and soil properties, where the buyer has no intention of working the land himself or leasing it out.

-Such lands are often rather far away from existing infrastructure when purchased by the land banking investor, therefore prices being low.
+When purchased by the land banking investor, such lands are often rather far away from existing infrastructure, which keeps prices low.
 The investor anticipates that, because of the area's natural productive potential, an agricultural infrastructure (sufficient roads, specialised contractors, grain storages) will develop, with more land put under cultivation and land values multiplying.

 Agricultural land banking is found where large tracts of fertile virgin land still exist, where valuations are low and where legislation allows large land holdings (free hold) by domestic and foreign investors.